kubeflow/community/subprojects/README.md

 You can find criteria for project status levels in the [maturity_requirements.md](maturity_requirements.md) document.

+## Process to Create Kubeflow Subproject

+Kubeflow Working Group Chairs can propose to start a new Kubeflow subproject.
+The process of creating a new project is defined [in the WG governance document](../committee-steering/wg-governance.md#subprojects)

 ## Process to Become Kubeflow Subproject

 Each subproject donated to the Kubeflow organization lives in its own directory: